10 tips to keep running without getting injured

 If I feel pain, I stop a run early and/or take a couple extra days off.
 It’s always better to listen to your body and take time off for a shorter period of time than to deal with a longer, forced time off due to injury.

 I’d shorten my long run or reduce the number of prescribed repeats on an interval day.
 I’d postpone a tempo day or switch an easy run to an elliptical day.
 I don’t follow a training plan EXACTLY as written simply because it was written down like I used to.
 Now, I let my body and common sense have a say in the matter as well.

 I used to believe that a workout wasn’t a “real” workout unless it involved running.
 And to be honest, that’s still a mindset I struggle with since I just love running so much.
 But, when training for the 2019 Boston Marathon and when running through pregnancy, I learned the value of cross-training.
 It allowed me to train on days that my body was feeling less than stellar and allowed me to keep working on my cardiovascular endurance.
 Cross-training reduces impact from the repetitive motion of running, strengthens other muscles and helps prevent burnout.

-In January 2020, Tommy and I got a Peloton and that’s been incredibly helpful for cross-training as I recovered from my first major injury in years (a torn ankle tendon).
+In January 2020, Tommy and I got a Peloton and that was incredibly helpful for cross-training as I recovered from my first major injury in years (a torn ankle tendon).
 One of the keys to cross-training is to find something you truly enjoy so it enhances your overall training, both mentally and physically.
 This post has more details about why cross-training is so important and the best types of cross-training workouts.